Skip to main content

 Josep Ferrer

-He holds a BS in Engineering Physics from the Polytechnic University of Catalonia as well as an MS in Intelligent Interactive Systems from Pompeu Fabra University.
+He holds a BS in Engineering Physics from the Polytechnic University of Catalonia and an MS in Intelligent Interactive Systems from Pompeu Fabra University.

 Topics